 Allen Mogridge first began his UCF career as its tight ends and special teams coach in 2012 before working with Temple's offensive line in 2013.
-He came back to the Knights as their tight ends and H-backs coach in 2014.
-He now serves as UCF's offensive line coach for 2015.
+He came back to the Knights as their tight ends and H-backs coach in 2014, and finished his first year as the offensive line coach in 2015.
 Coach Mogridge is responsible for recruiting Broward County and the Northeast, including Connecticut, Delaware, Maine, New Hampshire, New Jersey, New York, Philadelphia (Pa.), Rhode Island, Vermont and Massachusetts.

 Mogridge helped mentor the Knights to a 9-4 overall record, a spot in the Bitcoin St. Petersburg Bowl and an American Athletic Conference title in 2014.
 Tight ends Justin Tukes and Kevin Miller along with H-back Joseph Puopolo were key contributors throughout the year, with Tukes closing out his career with 30 receptions overall.

 With the Owls, Mogridge's offensive line protected true freshman quarterback P.J.
 Walker, who broke out with a 60.8 completions percentage and 20 touchdowns compared to eight interceptions.
 Temple rushed for 17 touchdowns as well.